 One-third of American women experience some type of pelvic health disorder by the time they're age 60.
 And about 600,000 women every year have a hysterectomy -- removing their uterus to relieve troubling symptoms.
 Overall, an estimated 20 million women have had a hysterectomy.

 But if you have painful periods with excessive bleeding, fibroids, endometriosis, or another pelvic health problem, you should know that there are alternatives to hysterectomy to consider.

-These tumors, usually benign, are generally found on the smooth muscles of the uterus, and can cause pelvic pain, infertility, and heavy menstrual bleeding.
-Uterine fibroids are a major reason why women have hysterectomies, accounting for between 177,000 and 366,000 of the annual total.
+These tumors, usually benign, are generally found in the smooth muscles of the uterus, and can cause pelvic pain, infertility, and heavy menstrual bleeding.
+Uterine fibroids are a common reason why women have hysterectomies, accounting for between 177,000 and 366,000 of the annual total.

 If your fibroids are causing no symptoms, it's entirely reasonable to adopt a strategy called "watchful waiting" -- monitoring their status with your doctor and not having any surgery unless problems develop.
 But if you are experiencing pain, discomfort, or pressure, there are several less-invasive options for treating fibroids: